Algol 68 implementations and dialects

 "Mary was an Algol68 derivative for embedded systems ...
 There was a Mary/1 done at NTH, targeting the NDE and KV minicomputers, which were almost identical at the ISE level.
 We wrote an OS for those machines in Mary, which wound up being used in telephone switches made by NDE. ...
 Mary2 was done at Penobscot Research Center in Maine, running on Data General and Harris machines [and written in Mary/2]."
 [Ivan Godard (formerly known as Mark Rain), personal communication to Paul McJones, May 2010]

-- Mark Rain.
+• Mark Rain.
 Some formal language aspects of MARY.
 ALGOL Bulletin, Number 34 (July 1972), pages 45-81.
-ACM Digital Library
+CHM ACM Digital Library

-- Mark Rain.
-Operation expressions in MARY.
-SIGPLAN Notices, Volume 8, Number 1 (January 1973), pages 7-14.
+• Mark Rain.
+Storage control in MARY.
+SIGPLAN Notices, Volume 7, Number 12 (December 1972), pages 31-39.
 ACM Digital Library

 MBLE (Research Laboratory of Manufacture Belge de Lampes et de Materiel Electronique S.A., Brussels) ALGOL 68

-"Branquart's compiler [on an Elecrologica X8] was a piece of research into compiler methodology rather than a serious production tool, but it did establish many features necessary to all compilers, particularly the storage of values and the layout of the stack, all documented in a series of MBLE Reports that were finally collated into [Branquart 1976].
+"Branquart's compiler [on an Electrologica X8] was a piece of research into compiler methodology rather than a serious production tool, but it did establish many features necessary to all compilers, particularly the storage of values and the layout of the stack, all documented in a series of MBLE Reports that were finally collated into [Branquart 1976].
 The project consumed 20 man-years of effort, spread over the years 1967 to 1973."
 [Lindsey 1996]

 Mini ALGOL 68 (Mathematisch Centrum)